cncf/landscapeapp/README.md

 The landscapeapp is an upstream NPM [module](https://www.npmjs.com/package/interactive-landscape) that supports building interactive landscape websites such as the [CNCF Cloud Native Landscape](https://landscape.cncf.io) ([source](https://github.com/cncf/landscape)) and the [LF Deep Artificial Intelligence Landscape](https://landscape.lfai.foundation) ([source](https://github.com/lfai/lfai-landscape)).
 The application has been developed by [Andrey Kozlov](https://github.com/ZeusTheTrueGod) and [Dan Kohn](https://www.dankohn.com) of [CNCF](https://www.cncf.io).

-If you want to create an interactive landscape for your project or organization, the easiest process is to fork the [LFAI landscape](https://github.com/lfai/lfai-landscape), since it only has a single landscape image.
-Edit `settings.yml`, `landscape.yml`, and `members.yml` for your topic.
-Then create a Netlify account (or similar) to automatically build and publish the static site on every commit.

 In addition to creating fully interactive sites, the landscapeapp builds static images on each update:

 ## Cloud Native Landscape